#1 Mistake Most Payday Loan Companies Make

-Assume a lender receives 100 loan applications per day.
+Assume a lender receives 100 loan forms per day.
 They fund 10% or 10 loans.
 Out of these 10 borrowers a max of 3 of them are not going to pay the money back within the loan period.
 Assume it cost the lender $20 per application to bring in new customers.
 Their total cost for the day would be $2,000.
 That means they paid an average of $200 per good borrower who’s funded loan did not default.
 That is extremely expensive.

 Customer retention plays a roll